Bas-Imth/Bas-Imth/README.md

 ## Something short
 <table><tr><td valign="top" width="50%">

-- -I'm the Tyrant of a community called [Constructive Tyranny](https://tyrant.gg)
+- The ex-Tyrant of a community called [Constructive Tyranny](https://tyrant.gg)

-- I'm a ~~student~~ turns out I am a working man now.

 - Probably a Unix fanatic

-- Is considered being an A.I

-- Went from being a student to being the architect of multiple business critical environments in three weeks.

-  - Got asked to write a program to solve a mission critical issue for a major medical facility.

-##### <div align="center">--- And did so in a few days without any access to the environment. ----</div>
+I'm a uni-dropout gone rogue, having entered the business world and started turning things upside down.
+Within three weeks, I was able to become the architect of a business case.
+I then helped a major medical facility with an issue by programming a solution for them in a short amount of time without any access to the environment.
+Having the ability to learn and adapt in a rapid manner, who knows what I'll be doing next?

 </td><td valign="top" width="50%">